Skip to Content

 For me, though I am heading back inside, I booked a very cheap little MSC cruise when I got back from this one (£58 per person per night) and an inside cabin seemed like the right thing to do.

-The MSC cruise I’ve booked is cheaper than staying in a premier inn, it’s crazy.
+The MSC cruise I’ve booked is cheaper than staying for a week in a Premier Inn, it’s crazy!
+(Premier Inn is a UK budget hotel chain.)

 This Royal Caribbean cruise confirmed to me that although I’m definitely team inside, there absolutely are places and times where I think a balcony upgrade is worth it.
 Norway is incredible and I’d recommend anybody cruising there to book a balcony if you can.